rtindru/springboard-ds2/capstone_ideas.md

 Your goal of this competition is to predict the booking outcome (hotel cluster) for a user event, based on their search and other attributes associated with that user event.

 ###3.
 Relate World Bank Development Indicators and Global Average Land Temperature by Country###
-**Question:** Is there a direct co-relation between development indicators and Average Land temperatures?
+**Question:** Is there any co-relation between development indicators and average land temperatures?

 **Datasets:**